msaadsohail07-Certified/knowledge-chatbot-Saad./README.md

 ---

 ## Features
-- Domain-specific knowledge base
+- PDC domain-specific knowledge base
-- Retrieval + Google Gemini integration
+- TF-IDF Retrieval + Google Gemini integration
-- Simple and clean Streamlit interface
+- Modern dark theme Streamlit interface
 - Can run both locally and on the cloud
 ---

 ## How to Run Locally